So your heart pounds like a demon every time you walk up a flight of stairs?

 The more exact term is sprint interval training, in which “sprint” refers to an all-out or almost-all-out effort of going up a staircase—but for only a very brief period.

-• Three, 20 second “sprints” up stairs with a short rest in between.
+• Three, 20 second “sprints” up stairs or steps with a short rest in between.

 • If you can’t run up the stairs for 20 nonstop seconds, or run up and down a shorter staircase for the 20 seconds, then walk some or all of this time—but make it as fast a walk as possible.